xi-jia/LKU-Net/RnR-ExM-2023/readme.md

-We extend LKU-Net with an Affine version for RnR-Exm 2023 Challenge.
+We extend LKU-Net with an Affine Head for the recent RnR-Exm 2023 Challenge.

+The affine head is adopted from **TransMorph**.

 The code and detailed description will be updated in the following weeks.